 LinkedIn outreach is one of the most effective ways to generate leads.
 The issue is that it can also be a painstakingly long process.
 That’s where outreach automation comes in.

-So performing outreach campaigns is no longer a matter of
+So performing outreach campaigns is no longer a matter of if you should do it, but rather how to do it effectively.

 Anyone who performs outreach campaigns manually can tell you the process can easily take days of work.
 However, most steps can nowadays be automated and sped up, allowing you to perform multiple campaigns in less time.